sumedh-inamdar/calculator/README.md

 - [x] Factorial->clear(1 click)->Factorial
 - [x] 0->Operator or operation that equals 0->operator
 - [x] Num->Operator->Num->Percent->Operator
-- [ ] Handling of invalid display (NaN, Inf) -> Update storeMainDispValIn to check for invalid display and alert user accordingly
+- [x] Handling of invalid display (NaN, Inf) -> Update storeMainDispValIn to check for invalid display and alert user accordingly
-- [ ] Division by zero -> Update division function to check for zero input and alert user accordingly
+- [x] Division by zero -> Update division function to check for zero input and alert user accordingly
+- [x] calculation that results in zero->decimal->number
+- [x] operator with no num

 JS
 - [x] Create functions for math operators